asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 * 01 Nov 2020: Scotland and Romania added.
 All data files and scripts were rechecked.
 The maps were homogenized across countries.
 The data range of countries was fixed.
 Some countries only release data periodically at regional levels.
 * 25 Oct 2020: Deprecated links fixed.
 Date ranges removed from table and replace with a figure.
 If data sources for missing countries are not found, they will be replace by country level data from ECDC to complete the map.
 * 17 Oct 2020: Ireland repository fixed.
 New Youtube video uploaded.
 Maps are now mix-domain NUTS3 and NUTS2 so populations are normalized accordingly.
 * 04 Oct 2020: Countries with JSON datasets have been now been automated.
 Ireland dataset is no longer being updated on Github but the official website now provides more accurate information.
 This will be added soon.
 Still looking for UK minus England data.
-Potentially also looking for Lithania, Bulgaria, Romania and other counties between Croatia and Greece.
+Potentially also looking for Lithania, Bulgaria, Romania and other countries missing from Europe.
 * 21 Sep 2020: Croatia and Denmark added to the maps.
 Ireland data is no longer updating since the Github repository is now dormant.
 NUTS2 population needs to be added to cases per population map.
 * 16 Sep 2020: Poland and Greece NUTS2 data has been merged with the main file and added to the map.
 Data for Croatia and Denmark will be integrated next.
 Next task is to find Lithuania and Ukraine data sets.
 * 07 Sep 2020: Improved documentation of the maps.
 All maps are now displayed above.
 Youtube video of changes in NUTS-3 level cases added.
 Map of cases and cases per pop added.